Talk to you soon!

 there was a gorgeous overlook of the Colorado River.
 As advertised, it was

-there, so we downed our lunch watching the guided raft tours drift by.
+re, so we downed our lunch watching the guided raft tours drift by.
 From up

 here we could see not only the Colorado River, but we could see the I-11